API-Skeletons/doctrine-querybuilder-filter/README.md

 This configuration method turns on deep filtering by using the Doctrine metadata to traverse the ORM through existing joins to the target entity.
-This is only possible in a Doctrine installation with complete metadata and proper relationships between entities defined in the metadata.
+This is only possible in a Doctrine installation with complete metadata and proper associations between entities defined in the metadata.

 ### removeOperator(string|array)